TemplateInvaders/ti-woocommerce-wishlist/readme.md

 ## Installation ##

-There are few ways to install TI WooCommerce Wishlist Plugin:
+There are few ways to install TI WooCommerce Wishlist:

 ### 1. From WordPress admin panel: ###

-+ Go to "Plugins" > "Add New" and search for "WooCommerce Wishlist Plugin"
++ Go to "Plugins" > "Add New" and search for "TI WooCommerce Wishlist"

-+ Press "Install Now" button for the "WooCommerce Wishlist Plugin" plugin
++ Press "Install Now" button for the "TI WooCommerce Wishlist" plugin

 + After the installation is complete click "Activate" link (Plugins > Installed Plugins).